-Resident Fellows are individuals who seek to advance our understanding of surveillance capitalism and change the way Reset works by embedding within Reset to produce creative research and technology outputs.
+Resident Fellows seek to advance society's understanding of surveillance capitalism and change the way Reset works by embedding within Reset to produce creative research and technology outputs.

-Our Resident Fellowship is a way to support a diverse and global group of individuals doing multidisciplinary and intersectional work that advances our understanding of the harms caused by surveillance capitalism and the opportunities to counteract them.
-Resident Fellows are able to leverage Reset and our network -- the partners, communities, and fields of practice Reset support -- to strengthen society's ability as individuals, citizens, consumers, and users to understand, mitigate, and defend against those harms.
-Our fellows’ programme strives to ensure that new connections and perspectives deepen and expand our network’s understanding of the challenges and opportunities towards accomplishing our collective goals.
+Through this Open Call, Reset strives to support a diverse and global group of individuals performing multidisciplinary and intersectional work to advance our understanding of the harms caused by surveillance capitalism and the opportunities to counteract them.
+Resident Fellows are able to leverage Reset and our network (the partners, communities, and fields of practice that Reset supports) to strengthen society's ability to understand, mitigate, and defend against these complex issues.
+The goal of the Resident Fellowship programme is to create new connections and perspectives that will ultimately deepen and expand our network’s understanding of the challenges and opportunities that lie ahead.

-This is a cross-disciplinary fellowship for many different backgrounds.
-To name just a few, software developers, designers, lawyers, researchers, community organisers, artists, journalists, and others are all welcome to apply.
-What must be true is that you have an understanding of surveillance capitalism challenges within affected societies, a passion to see harms end, an idea of Reset’s role towards ending it, and excitement to be a part of the effort.
-You can apply to participate in one of the listed projects we’ve created below or propose your own effort.
+This cross-disciplinary Fellowship is open to applicants of many different backgrounds, including (but not limited to) software developers, designers, lawyers, researchers, community organisers, artists, and journalists.
+All applicants, regardless of their background, must possess an understanding of the harms surveillance capitalism creates within affected societies, a passion to see these harms end, an idea of Reset’s role in ending them, and an excitement to be a part of the effort.

-While part-time contractors, active fellows will be regarded as a part of the Reset team, with the title of Resident Fellow.
-They will be welcome to participate in regular day-to-day Reset work, but with no expectation to beyond what may be required for their project.
-Fellows will be encouraged and given the ability to engage with all Reset team members, other fellows, and partners in our network both at the organisational level and with the broader community.
-As such, they will also receive support to attend our annual event and any team retreats that overlap with their fellowship.
+As part-time contractors, active fellows will be regarded as a part of the Reset team and given the title of Resident Fellow.
+Resident Fellows are welcome to participate in regular day-to-day Reset work (but there is no expectation to work beyond that which is required for the fellow's project), and will be encouraged and given the ability to engage with all Reset team members, fellows, and partners in Reset's network (at both the organisational and community levels).
+Resident Fellows will receive support to attend our annual event and any team retreats that occur during the course of their Fellowship.

-Fellows embed (virtually or physically) within Reset for the duration of their fellowship.
-They can do this work from anywhere that Reset can provide support, as long as they are capable of maintaining an online presence during selected work times and participating in regular checks as needed by Reset.
+Resident Fellows embed (virtually or physically) within Reset for the duration of their Fellowship.
+Work can be performed from any location that Reset can provide support, so long as fellows are capable of maintaining an online presence during selected work times and participating in regular check-ins as needed by Reset.

 Project themes & ideas

-Using one of the five themes listed below, applicants are invited to imagine a specific project or set of activities that will advance digital rights and help society’s understanding of a world affected by surveillance capitalism gains or losses.
-Successful fellowship projects inform, convene, intervene, or provoke - with an eye to broader impact and also immediate effect in or through Reset.
+Using one of the five themes listed below, applicants are invited to imagine a specific project or set of activities that will advance digital rights and improve society’s understanding of how surveillance capitalism affects the world.
+Successful Fellowship projects inform, convene, intervene, or provoke - all with an eye to both a broad impact as well as an immediate effect.

-We are open to a wide range of potential outputs, from code, white papers, social media engagements, and op-eds to events, and/or other awareness-raising engagements.
-We are interested in interdisciplinary and intersectional, cross-sector, and/or crazy ideas that tackle challenges affecting society due to harms of surveillance capitalism and that may not easily fit into a predefined category.
+We are open to a wide range of potential outputs for Resident Fellowships, including code, white papers, social media engagements, op-eds, events, and other awareness-raising engagements.
+We are particularly interested in interdisciplinary and intersectional, cross-sector, and/or crazy ideas that tackle the relevant challenges posed by surveillance capitalism but which do not easily fit into a predefined category.
 We are also interested in creating connections and building synergies between our team and the projects and other fellows we support.
-We also love it when our fellows experiment with new ideas or stretch our work and network in unexpected directions.
+We love it when our Resident Fellows experiment with new ideas or stretch our work and network in unexpected directions.

-Computer and data science: Fellows who bring a core research question and the ability to demonstrate findings with technology prototypes and/or data visualization.
-They may be looking to expose critical shifts in technology and the environments supporting them or looking to explore the undiscovered or under-reported social, cultural and political implications of existing or expected technologies.
-Technical fellows may come from academia, industry, civil society, or the public sector.
-We expect technical fellows to have an appropriate degree in computer or data science or equivalent, relevant experience to the proposed project.
+Computer and data science: Technical fellows who bring a core research question and the ability to demonstrate findings with technology prototypes and/or data visualisation.
+These fellows may be looking to expose critical shifts in technology and technology-supported environments, or interested in exploring the undiscovered or underreported social, cultural, and political implications of existing or expected technologies.
+Technical fellows may come from academia, industry, civil society, or the public sector - but we expect them to have an appropriate degree in computer or data science, or equivalent/relevant experience for their proposed project.

-Human-centred design and evaluation: Fellows who have deep empathy for those most affected by surveillance capitalism and the solutions to mitigate harm, who view our work as building relationships over conducting transactions.
-They may be looking to advance our communities ability and capacity to better: learn directly from the people we’re trying to help; make sense of what we’ve learned to identify the most likely opportunities to help them; how to most appropriately create and introduce those solutions to those who need them; and then, how to measure the actual impact of what we do by evaluating the experience of those who are at the receiving end of the engagement.
-Likely applicants are able to advance our thinking on one or more of these areas with research or case studies into specific or broader contexts, with experience utilizing existing methodologies or the capabilities to create new ones as needed.
+Human-centred design and evaluation: Fellows who have deep empathy for those most affected by surveillance capitalism and who view our work as building relationships over conducting transactions.
+These fellows may be looking to advance our community's ability and capacity to better learn from the people we’re trying to help, make sense of what we’ve learned (in order to identify the best opportunities to help going forward), create and introduce solutions to those who need them most, and measure the actual impact of our work (by evaluating the experiences of those at the receiving end of our engagements).
+Applicants will be able to advance our thinking on one or more of these areas through research or case studies into specific or broader contexts (and will have experience utilising existing methodologies or the capability to create new ones as needed).

-Capacity building: Fellows who understand that impactful technologies advancing digital rights rely upon more expertise than software development.
-These fellows may be looking to advance our network’s ability in those areas we already know are important -- such as those Reset already provides for -- or may recognize a missing or under-resourced capacity that is limiting our partner’s ability to better advance digital rights who have the expertise to research and demonstrate how we could improve.
+Capacity building: Fellows who understand that the most impactful technologies that advance digital rights rely more on expertise than software development.
+These fellows may be looking to advance our network’s ability in areas we already know are important (such as those Reset already supports), or they may recognise a missing or under-resourced capacity that is limiting the ability of our partners to better advance digital rights.
+Applicants will have the necessary expertise to research and demonstrate how we can improve such capacity shortcomings.

-Organizational bridging: Fellows from other organizations, companies, civil society, or public sector entities who are grappling directly with questions around challenges and threats towards advancing digital rights in a world controlled by surveillance capitalists and associated exploiting technologies, who bring a crucial, practical frame to our work.
-These fellows come with a mandate from their organization to explore a particular question or issue during their time at Reset and to bring that knowledge back to their home institution.
-With the fellow, we will actively seek to build a strong relationship over the course of the fellowship between Reset and the fellow’s home institution.
-We’re especially interested in applicants who play a technical, community, legal, or policy role in their home institution.
+Organisational bridging: Fellows from other organisations, companies, civil society, or public sector entities that are grappling directly with questions pertaining to the challenges/threats posed to digital rights in a world controlled by surveillance capitalists and associated exploitative technologies.
+These fellows bring a crucial, practical orientation to our work and come with a mandate from their organisation to explore a particular question or issue during their time at Reset (and then bring that knowledge back to their home institution).
+With the fellow, we will actively seek to build a strong relationship between Reset and the fellow’s home institution.
+We’re especially interested in those applicants who play a technical, community, legal, or policy role in their organisation.

-Arts and culture: Fellows who see how artistic and cultural production can advance public understanding of the complexities of surveillance capitalism and are able to drive individual and collective imagining of multiple futures.
-We are looking for those already leveraging arts and culture who feel they have a connection to global challenges surveillance capitalism has created, Reset’s focus areas, and/or the specific work of present and past projects we’ve supported, and related research topics whose work challenges commonplace narratives running through debates, public discourse, and social norms surrounding surveillance capitalism.
+Arts and culture: Fellows who see how artistic and cultural production can help advance the general public's understanding of the complexities of surveillance capitalism and, in turn, are able to drive individual and collective imaginings of multiple futures.
+These fellows, who are already leveraging arts and culture, feel a connection to the global challenges created by surveillance capitalism, Reset’s areas of work, and/or the specific work of Reset-supported projects and related research topics.
+Their work challenges commonplace narratives running through debates, public discourse, and social norms surrounding surveillance capitalism.

-Again, we welcome applications that pose entirely new questions from different topics or themes that push Reset in new directions, as well as applications that complement and expand our current focus.
+We welcome applications that pose entirely new questions from different topics or themes that push Reset in new directions, as well as applications that complement and expand our current focus.
 Relevant project ideas include the follow queries:

 - What insights exist within the thousands of applications Reset has received to-date?
-How could those insights advance the Reset application process, the network of people responding, and how do we identify and distribute those insights safely?
+How could these insights advance the Reset application process and the network of people responding?
+How could Reset identify and distribute those insights in a safe manner?

-- What are the legal needs to respond adequately?
-What have been the experiences of projects with or without sufficient legal support?
-What has been the effects on the projects they were working on when legal issues have arisen?
-How did this affect the advancement of digital rights and what could we do to mitigate any stalling effects?
+- What legal processes/improvements are needed to respond adequately?
+What are the experiences of projects with or without sufficient legal support?
+What are the effects on projects, both with and without sufficient legal support, when legal issues arise?
+How does this affect the advancement of digital rights?
+What can we do to mitigate any stalling effects?

-- What has been Reset effect on surveillance capitalism so far?
-How do we determine our impact quantitatively and qualitatively in a way that prioritizes evaluating those most affected and those we support?
+- What has been Reset's effect on surveillance capitalism thus far?
+How do we determine our impact, both quantitatively and qualitatively, in a way that prioritises evaluating those most affected and those we support?

 - What are the known limitations and opportunities available to sustain virtuous open-source technology alternatives?
-How are successful widely used open-source technologies or their core dependencies sustaining themselves?
-What could Reset and other donors do to allow alternate models beyond the ‘virtuous volunteer’ for supporting critical code?
+How do successful widely used open-source technologies, or their core dependencies, sustain themselves?
+What could Reset and other donors do to allow alternative models beyond the "virtuous volunteer" for supporting critical code?

-- Why is Reset not connecting with a specific community of people affected by surveillance capitalism?
-What aspects of how we work and how we present ourselves must change in order for us to create a shared connection and ultimately more support from us to them?
-How do we measure the success of that change?
+- Why is Reset not connecting with a particular community of people affected by surveillance capitalism?
+What aspects of how we work and how we present ourselves must change in order for us to create a shared connection and provide more support?
+How do we measure the success of those changes?

 Things to avoid

-- Testing and/or collection of end-user data that violate established ethical principles.
+- Any testing and/or collection of end-user data that violates established ethical principles.

-- Projects should exhibit originality, substance, precision and relevance to our Goals, objectives, & areas of work.
-Specific project objectives should be ambitious, yet measurable and achievable with activities and milestones listed monthly.
-The overall project goals should extend beyond traditional audiences.
+- Projects should exhibit originality, substance, precision, and relevance to our Goals, objectives, & areas of work.
+Specific project objectives should be ambitious, yet measurable and achievable (with anticipated activities and milestones projected by month).
+Overall project goals should extend beyond traditional audiences.

-- For the duration of fellowships, the fellow will be expected to work with Reset.
+- For the duration of Fellowships, fellows will be expected to work with their host organisation.

 - All individuals must acquire the appropriate work authorisation.
 Applicants will need to secure their own visa and work permit (if applicable).
 For instance, if a student with an I-20 visa intends to carry out their project in the United States, they will need to apply to use Curricular Practical Training for their Fellowship.
 We are happy to provide visa letters upon request.

-- Please be sure to review all of the general open call information, Our Guide to Open Calls, and the data policy for applicants.
+- Prior to submitting an application, applicants should review all relevant resources, including Open Call information, Our Guide to Open Calls, and the applicable Data use policy for applicants.